-• Use the refrigerant reporting methodology required by the City of Vancouver Green Buildings Policy for Rezoning.
+Use the refrigerant reporting methodology required by the City of Vancouver Green Buildings Policy for Rezoning.

-- City of Vancouver Green Buildings Policy for Rezoning Process and Requirements: Section 6 details calculation procedures for determining the life cycle equivalent annual carbon dioxide emissions of each building in kgCO2e from the emission of refrigerants. - The UBC Green Building Action Plan (GBAP) provides goals and policy resources for the Energy and Emissions component area in residential buildings.
+- City of Vancouver Green Buildings Policy for Rezoning Process and Requirements: Section 6 details calculation procedures for determining the life cycle equivalent annual carbon dioxide emissions of each building in kgCO2e from the emission of refrigerants. - The UBC Green Building Action Plan (GBAP) provides goals and policy resources for the Energy and Emissions component area in residential buildings. - The UBC Neighbourhood Climate Action (NCAP) Plan provides targets and actions for energy and emissions for new residential construction.